Using the iPhone can be great fun if you know a little more of the nifty tips and tricks you can use on the iPhone.

 6. Adding an Event in Calendar

-Just tap and hold on the date that you want to add an event.
-Up pops an Add Event screen; enter the details here and you’re done!
+Just tap on the date that you want to add an event → Tap on Plus icon → Now you can add event details here and you’re done!